Gluten Free Yeast Rolls

 Form the rolls and proof

 Wet your hands with water to prevent the dough from sticking to your hands.
-Then divide the dough into eight portions and roll each portion into eight balls.
+Then divide the dough into eight portions and roll each into a ball.
 Place the balls on a parchment lined baking tray and let proof in a warm place, covered with a clean towel, for 30 minutes.

 Prepare egg wash